JonTRichardson/mkpw/README.md

 * Consider better cryptographic randomness
 * Consider how to get good randomness without interactive operation
 * Add arguments for things like no words, no specials, etc
+* MkPw has a method, genPW(), which is not in the file genpw.py.
+This confusing irony has historic reasons.
+Consider eliminating this confusion.
+* Add a verbosity argument